DIGITAL PRODUCT PASSPORT

 Be Ready, Stay Ahead

-The Digital Product Passport represents just a small part of a new era in product transparency and accountability.
+The Digital Product Passport is part of a much broader shift toward product transparency and accountability.

-With technologies like GS1 Digital Links making implementation easier than ever, now is the time to act and perfect these digital experiences.
+With technologies like GS1 Digital Links making implementation easier, now is the right time to build these systems properly.

-Whether you’re in product development, marketing, or manufacturing, understanding and leveraging DPPs will be key to thriving in the next generation of global commerce, and will help you to ensure that you’re always one step ahead of your competition.
+Whether you work in product development, marketing, or manufacturing, understanding and using DPPs well will be an important advantage in the next phase of global commerce.